 The festival's audience is widely diverse, curious and knowledgeable.
 Filmfest DC delivers provocative and entertaining stories from around the globe to our own DC neighborhoods.

 1. CIRCLE AWARD - juried competition of selected feature films that deserve increased recognition.

-2 CROSSCURRENTS FOUNDATION JUSTICE MATTERS AWARD - an international juried competition of feature length films which expand our awareness and understanding of social justice issues around the globe, and the people who are doing something about them.
+2 CROSSCURRENTS FOUNDATION JUSTICE MATTERS AWARD - an international juried competition of feature length films which expand our awareness and understanding of creative and collective responses to social justice issues around the globe.